dpriskorn/ItemSubjector/README.md

 `python itemsubjector.py -l Q34 --limit-to-items-without-p921`
 (the shorthand `-w` also works)

-## Matching against ~136.000 existing main subjects
+## Matching against thousands of existing main subjects
-The tool can create a list of jobs by picking random subjects from a big list based on 2 million samples where ~136.000 distinct subjects were found (see `data/`).
+The tool can create a list of jobs by picking random subjects from a big list fetched from WDQS.

 This enables the user to quickly build up a big list of jobs to run and improve the graph by improving the coverage on existing subjects.

+To set it up run:
+* `python fetch_main_subjects.py` by default it fetches 100,000 main
+  subjects and saves them after removing duplicates (this usually results in about 10,000 unique subjects which should be enough to get started)
+  The script implements a random offset so running it again will yield a different set of subjects, but please don't run it too often.

 Usage example:
-`python itemsubjector.py -m`
+* `python itemsubjector.py -m`

-By using this function the author in 2 minutes created a list with 6 jobs improving a total of 10.000 articles.
+By using this function the author in 2 minutes created a list with 6 jobs improving a total of 10,000 items.
 You can now make a list of jobs with little effort and let them run all day/night.

 ## Batch job features